AlgoTaurus/algotaurus/README.md

 ## Localization

 If you want to use AlgoTaurus in other languages, you can help translating it on [POEditor](https://poeditor.com/projects/view?id=91267).

+Localizers: Attila Krajcsi (Hungarian), Seyed Amir Hossein Yousefi (Persian)

 ## Changelog